XJDHDR/BethBryo_Unity/README.md

 After that, I would like to add the following, probably simultaneously at times and not necessarily in this order:

-- Full support for reading data from Oblivion's ESM and ESP files.
+- Full support for reading data from the rest of Oblivion's files.
-- Convert Oblivion's data files into Unity compatible formats:
+- Code for converting modded files into Unity compatible formats:
-	- **DDS**: Natively supported but some of Oblivion's textures have a bug where they report a mipmap count that differs from the actual number present.
+	- **DDS**: Natively supported.
 	- **LOD and CMP**: Not required.
 	- **NIF**: Needs to be converted to Unity compatible formats.
-Will likely use OBJs for static models and FBXs or COLs for animated/rigged ones.
+Will likely use OBJs for simple models and FBXs or COLs for more complicated (i.e. animated/rigged) ones.
 	- **KF**: Likely need to be converted into Animation Frames or similar.
 	- **EGM and TRI**: Will likely need to be converted to a text format that can be read by scripts that will deform the meshes as needed.
-	- **SPT**: Unity supports SpeedTree models but not these ones.
+	- **SPT**: Unity supports SpeedTree models but not Oblivion's ones.
 Likely need to be converted to a later version that is supported.
 	- **MP3**: Natively supported.
 	- **LIP**: Likely need to be converted into Animation Frames or similar.
 	- **WAV**: Natively supported.